EdKorir/zembo_assignment/README.md

 Battery Data Analysis and Modelling.ipynb is the main notebook where all the analysis is done. battery_data.py is the scripts that collects data from all the CSVs and creates one CSV for the month.

+HTML version of the notebook has been added and can be viewed prior to running the notebook.

 ### Approach
 Data was dumped as ZIP files within ZIP files.
 A script was written to read and aggregate all the data into 1 file for every month.
 Due to size and memory limitations, data for the last 11 days of November was analyzed and explored to understand it’s inital structure.